Medicare Part A, B, C, and D: What You Need to Know

 Medicare is similar to the health insurance coverage you’ve probably had with an employer or an individual policy.
 It can cover doctor visits, inpatient and outpatient hospital care, prescription drugs, and lab tests.
 Depending on the plan you choose, your Medicare plan can also cover dental and vision, if you like.

 Here’s a brief overview of each of the parts of Medicare.

 Medicare Part A (also known as hospital insurance) is a basic insurance plan that covers medical services related to inpatient hospitalization and skilled nursing care.
 It is offered at low or no cost to Americans who are 65 years old and have contributed toward Social Security, as well as other qualified individuals.

 - Inpatient care in a skilled nursing facility

 - Hospice care

 How Much Does Medicare Part A Cost?

-If you or your spouse have worked at least 40 calendar quarters in any job where you paid Social Security taxes, you do not have to pay a premium for Part A.
+If you or your spouse have worked at least 10 years in any job where you paid Social Security taxes, you do not have to pay a premium for Part A.